Getting started with CoronaSDK and PhysicsEditor

 Next set the density.
 The Density multiplied with the area of the shape is the mass of the object.
 So you device how heavy the object will be here.

 Bounce is the elasticity of an object.
 An object with bounce=0.0 does not bounce, one with 1.0 is repelled completely from other objects.
-Set it to 0.3 for the apple.
+Set it to 0.2 for the banana.

 Friction is the value which controls how objects slide on each other.
 A value of zero would make an object slide better than on ice.
 Objects slide less with higher values.
 Set it to 0.5.

 IsSensor tells the object to detect but not to participate in collisions.
-That means that you'll get collision information but the complete scene behaves as if the object is not there.
+That means that you'll get notified if an object toughes the sensor - but it does not collide with it.

-Group sets groups for collision - only objects of the same group can collide.
+Group sets groups for collision - only objects of the same group number can collide.
+With this, you can create independent sets of collision objects.

 Setting a circle shape

-The ball might be approximated by using a polygon but this would be a poor result.
+The orange might be approximated by using a polygon but this would be a poor result.
 It is better to use the circle shape for that.

 Now click on and use the small circular handle to adjust the size to the ball.
 Center the circle over the ball shape.